Connect with us

 TYPES OF SEXUALITIES

-Last Updated on August 9, 2022 by Joshua Isibor
+Last Updated on November 11, 2024 by Joshua Isibor

-There are many ways a person can feel sexually attracted to others of the same gender, to both, to neither or even to himself.
+There are many ways a person can feel sexually attracted to others of the same gender, to both, to neither, or even to himself.

 What is Sexuality?